Digital Sabbath: Embrace it!

 So, for example, let’s take this statistic

 This is just a mere comparison of how this has become worrisome for people over the years.
-The other reasons why you need a digital sabbath are also very critical in today’s perspective.
+The other reasons why you need this are also very critical in today’s perspective.

 If studies are to be believed, an average person today checks their phone 50-80 times a day!